php/policies/feature-proposals.rst

 ================

 The authors of the RFC MAY make changes to the proposal at any time during the discussion.
-Changes broadly fall into one of three categories:
+Changes are categorized into three categories based on their impact:

 -  **Major changes** to the RFC text include any changes that would lead to a change in the implementation, particularly any changes to the proposed